Rocks and Geology Around Las Vegas

 Sedimentary Rocks

-Sedimentary Rocks, the most common rocks around Las Vegas, are formed by two processes.
-First, sedimentary rocks are formed by cementing together particles that eroded from pre-existing rocks.
-Particles are washed or blown away to accumulate somewhere else, and if left in place long enough, can become cemented to form rocks such as conglomerate, sandstone, and mudstone, depending on the size of the particles and the degree of sorting of the eroded materials.
+Sedimentary Rocks, the most common rocks around Las Vegas, are formed by one of two processes.
+First, sedimentary rocks may be formed by cementing together particles that eroded from pre-existing rocks.
+Particles are washed or blown away to accumulate somewhere else, and if left in place long enough, can become cemented to form rocks such as conglomerate, fanglomerate, sandstone, and mudstone, depending on the size of the particles and the degree of sorting of the eroded materials.

-Second, sedimentary rocks form on the bottom of the ocean when particles "rain" down from the surface.
+Second, sedimentary rocks may form on the bottom of the ocean when particles "rain" down from the surface.
 These particles can become compressed and cemented to form limestone.
-Fossilized sea creatures are often found in these rocks.
+Fossilized sea creatures sometimes are found in these rocks.

 Most of the mountains around Las Vegas are composed of sedimentary rocks.
-Red Rock Canyon (photo) provides spectacular examples of both types: the gray mountains are limestone, and the red-and-white hills are sandstone.
+Red Rock Canyon (photo at left) provides spectacular examples of both types: the gray mountains are limestone, and the red-and-white crags are sandstone.

 Igneous rocks